 Our Covid protocols are designed to keep our clients and guides safe, and they will be based on scientific facts and official guidelines.

 This pandemic has been dynamic since the beginning, and I expect it to remain so in 2021.
 As the circumstances change throughout the season, our protocols will also change.
-I’m optimistic that mass vaccinations, widespread rapid testing, and effective therapeutics will effectively destroy this virus in 2021, but until real progress is made I’m looking at 2021 as being a continuation of 2020, when we operated Covid-free (as far as we know) during 24 trips with 173 clients.
+I’m optimistic that mass vaccinations, widespread rapid testing, and effective therapeutics will effectively destroy this virus in 2021, but it will be a significant safety consideration until then.

 If you develop Covid symptoms before your trip